Brianali-codes/Portfolio-Hackathon/readme.md

 - Fast loading (optimized images and minimal dependencies) by adding webp format instead of jpgs, cause trust me those take eons to load lol

-- Fully responsive (works on your grandma's tablet)/ actually working on it. ♿ Accessible (semantic HTML and proper contrast)
+- Fully responsive (works on your grandma's tablet)/ actually working on it.
+Accessible (semantic HTML and proper contrast)

-- Smooth scrolling navigation 🔝 Back-to-top button that scales on hover 💫 Micro-interactions throughout
+- Smooth scrolling navigation  Back-to-top button that scales on hover and Micro-interactions throughout

 The "Why" Behind Design Choices Color Palette